-Join your yacht in Ft.
-Lauderdale at one of the many marinas in this town that was built around its canals.
+Start this yacht charter itinerary in Ft.
+Lauderdale by boarding your charter yacht at one of the many marinas in this town that was built around its canals.
 Cruise from Ft.
-Lauderdale south to the southern tip of Miami Beach, known locally as “South Beach” or “SoBe” to locals.
+Lauderdale south to the southern tip of Miami Beach, known as “South Beach” or “SoBe” to locals.
 The nearby “Art Deco” district is famous for its pastel, lovingly restored landmark hotels and architecture.
 Stroll down Ocean Drive and dine at a beachfront café.
-Or cruise on over to Lincoln Road outdoor pedestrian mall, where an eclectic mix of shops, art galleries, restaurants and live music reflects a truly international blend of Latin, Caribbean and European cultures.
+Or head on over to Lincoln Road outdoor pedestrian mall, where an eclectic mix of shops, art galleries, restaurants and live music reflects a truly international blend of Latin, Caribbean and European cultures.
 Overnight.

 After breakfast, head south of Miami Beach to Biscayne Bay for lunch.
 Dinner Key makes a great anchorage or tie up at one of several marinas.
 Coconut Grove, the most popular restaurant and shopping area in South Miami is within walking distance.
 Some of the country’s most creative chefs have restaurants here with food styles ranging from Floribbean and Cuban to Southwestern and Japanese.
 Villa Vizcaya, a coral mansion built at the turn of the century, or the Planetarium are just a short taxi ride away and well worth the trip.
 Opposite Coconut Grove, the island of Virginia Key and Key Biscayne offer a visit to the Miami Seaquarium and Crandon Park.
 The southern tip of Key Biscayne is Cape Florida Park, a welcome stopping area complete with beautiful beaches, an interesting tower and lighthouse, with a view of Stiltsville – a group of stilt homes strung out along channels in the flats off Key Biscayne.
 Overnight.

 After breakfast, leave for Key Largo (51 nm) via Hawk Channel.
-Soak up the sun and enjoy some snorkeling or diving at John Pennekamp Coral Reef State Park.
+Soak up the sun and enjoy some snorkeling or diving at John Pennekamp Coral Reef State Park where you can jump right in from your anchored charter yacht.
 This 25-mile long preserve was established to protect the only living coral reef in the continental United States.
 This is the Diving Capital of the World, so be sure to explore some of the numerous dive sites including Carysfort Reef, The Elbow and Grecian Rocks with its’ 13’ bronze underwater statue “Christ of the Deep”.
 One of the worlds top ‘Swim with the Dolphin’ programs is offered at Dolphins Plus (arrange well in advance).
 Afterwards, dock at Port Largo Harbor.
-For those who prefer an anchorage, try the lee side of Rodriguez Key.
+For those who prefer an anchorage, cruise on your charter yacht to the lee side of Rodriguez Key.
 Overnight.

 After breakfast head up to Everglades City for lunch and continue your cruise to Marco Island.
 The largest of Florida’s Ten Thousand Islands, located on the Gulf of Mexico in Southwest Florida, Marco Island has been described as magical, mystical and alluring.
 The attraction is tropical sun-washed white beaches and a casual easy paced life style.
 Sunshine, frolicking dolphins, and all of the water and sun sports that go with the beaches are available for your pleasure.
 Overnight.

-Cruise up to Sanibel Island to anchor for lunch and a refreshing swim.
-Keep your eyes open for playful dolphins in these waters who might swim alongside the yacht or play in the yacht wake off of the bow.
-This is also a great location to keep a line in the water while cruising to perhaps catch a fresh fish for lunch.
+Cruise up to Sanibel Island to anchor and have lunch on the top deck of your charter yacht and after, jump in for a refreshing swim.
+Keep your eyes open for playful dolphins in these waters who might swim alongside the charter yacht or play in the yacht wake off of the bow.
+This is also a great location to keep a line in the water trolling right from the back of the charter yacht while cruising to perhaps catch a fresh fish for lunch.
 After lunch take a walk on the beach on Sanibel Island looking for shells.
-After cruise to Ft.
+After, cruise to Ft.
 Myers.
 (22 NM).
 Stay overnight in Ft Myers.